Committees of the supervisory board

 Regarding sustainable Development :

-- Reading of the Group’s Non-Financial Performance Statement, including the Green Taxonomy
+- Review of the Group’s sustainability reporting, including the Green Taxonomy

 - Review of the material impacts, risks and opportunities identified by the Group